sarsimour/TabsManager/README.md

 A Chrome extension for managing tabs and bookmarks efficiently.

-## Current Features (v1.0)
+## Features
-- List all open tabs
+- Fast fuzzy search across all open tabs
-- Search tabs by title or URL
+- Keyboard-driven navigation
+- Search in both tab titles and URLs
-- Click on a tab to switch to it
+- Quick tab switching
-- Simple and clean interface
+- Clean and simple interface

 ## Installation Instructions
 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner
 3. Click "Load unpacked" and select this directory
+4. Configure keyboard shortcut (recommended):
+   - Go to `chrome://extensions/shortcuts`
+   - Find "Tabs Manager"
+   - Set shortcut to `Ctrl+K` (Windows/Linux) or `Cmd+K` (Mac)

 ## How to Use

+### Opening the Tab Manager
+Two ways to open:
-1. Click the extension icon in your Chrome toolbar
+- Click the extension icon in Chrome toolbar
-2. Use the search box to filter tabs by title or URL
+- Press `Ctrl+K` (Windows/Linux) or `Cmd+K` (Mac) after setting up the shortcut

+### Keyboard Navigation
+- Type to search across all open tabs
+- Use `↑` `↓` arrows to navigate through results
+- Press `Enter` to switch to selected tab
+- Press `Esc` to close the manager

+### Search Tips
+- Search matches both tab titles and URLs
+- Fuzzy search allows for typos and partial matches
+- Results are sorted by relevance
+- The current number of matching tabs is shown below the search box

+### Mouse Navigation
+- Hover over tabs to select them
-3. Click on any tab in the list to switch to it
+- Click any tab to switch to it

-## Development Plan
-[Previous development plan content...]
+- Click outside the popup to close it

 ## Next Steps
 - Add bookmark management